rjrobben/rjrobben.github.io/projects.md

+# My projects

-## LawBen
+## JIST

-A search engine for Hong Kong Cases and Ordinances, allowing users to search through natural language queries.
-Currently under development.
-Visit the temporary prototype at [link](https://chat.jist.space/).
+A LLM-powered search engine for Hong Kong Cases, allowing users to interact with Case Law in Hong Kong with natural language queries.
+Visit the app at [link](https://chat.jist.space/landing).

 ## MICLe paper implementation